breathing-room/where-should-we-eat/README.md

 ### Install Google Cloud SDK

-The Google Cloud SDK (software development kit) will allow you to redeploy a new version of this app when you're ready.
+The Google Cloud SDK (software development kit) will grant you permissions to interact with the database, and redeploy a new version of this app when you're ready.

 Follow the steps in the [Google Documentation](https://cloud.google.com/sdk/docs/quickstarts) to download and initialize it onto your local machine.